Backup and Disaster Recovery for Managed Kubernetes

 Tools to backup your cluster

-The Kubernetes ecosystem is vast, and many tools exists to reach your goals.
+The Kubernetes ecosystem is vast, and many tools exist to reach your goals.

-The following tools should be compatible with Leaseweb Managed Kubernetes and contribute to put in place a successful backup strategy for your Kubernetes cluster:
+The following tools should be compatible with Leaseweb Managed Kubernetes and contribute to putting in place a successful backup strategy for your Kubernetes cluster:

 • Velero: Backup and migrate Kubernetes applications and their persistent volumes.

-The CNCF foundation lists backup and disaster recovery solution as part of the CNCF landscape tool:
+The CNCF foundation lists backup and disaster recovery solutions as part of the CNCF landscape tool.

 Backup best practices